 Brad Howland offers some great tips on how to take an orchestra audition.
 According to Brad, the competition these days to get into an orchestra is fierce.
 It is not unusual to have 50 players try out for a single position in an average orchestra, something paying in the range of $25-30,000/year.
 A prestigious orchestra in the United States can draw up to 300 people.
 Faced with these numbers, audition committees try to eliminate as many as possible in the opening rounds.
 Here’s how improve your chances of winning the audition.

 Careful preparation is essential for success.
 You must have a plan.
 Choose from the following suggestions whatever seems helpful to you.
 Come up with a strategy, and write it down!

 Learn everything you can about the excerpts.
 Go to the music library and listen to them in the context of the entire piece.
 Use a score to find out what is going on in the rest of the orchestra.
 Read the program notes to get a sense of the composer’s intentions.
 Remember that you have to convince a majority of the audition committee that you are experienced, and have performed these works many times, even if you haven’t.

 Practice multiple repetitions of the excerpts to program your “automatic pilot,” and simulate the stress of the audition.
-Practise at different tempos.
-When you get tired, practise the excerpts down the octave.
+Practice at different tempos.
+When you get tired, practice the excerpts down the octave.